CurtisGreen/dallas-area-transit-alliance/_posts/august-2024b-newsletter.md

 Our latest newsletter highlights key events, including our General Meeting on September 21 and upcoming public meetings at the DART Board and Dallas City Council.

 Registration for the Dallas City Council Meeting that we want to attend is now open.
-Please see some information regarding
+Please see some information regarding this meeting

 ## Dallas City Council Meeting